 Anilao Pier seems to have its flavor of critters in seasons.
 There are times that it houses different octopi.
 After a short while, there will be absolutely no octopus insight; however, gurnards, stargazers, and rays would populate it.

-Then, after another season comes a totally different set of species again.
+Then, after another season comes a totally different set of marine species in Anilao Batangas again.
 So, it’s always fun and exciting to visit this shallow pier.
 Just like a box of chocolates, you’ll never know what you’re gonna get!

 Immerse yourself within its flourishing biodiversity.
 Wallow among schools of jacks in either Dive and Trek or Twin Rocks.
 Almost everywhere are butterflyfishes, angelfishes, spadefishes, surgeonfishes, rabbitfishes, scats, moorish idols, damselfishes, snappers, barracudas, mackerels, needlefishes, groupers, hawkfishes, sweetlips, puffers, cardinalfishes, and more.